 The experience of the White Russians in China is very well documented, and yet largely forgotten in the West.

-Straggling west from the advancing Red Army, civilian refugees and defeated White Guard formations came through Chinese Xinjiang, through Mongolia and Manchuria, and, finally, on whatever vessels they could crowd onto out of Vladivostok.
+Straggling east from the advancing Red Army, civilian refugees and defeated White Guard formations came through Chinese Xinjiang, through Mongolia and Manchuria, and, finally, on whatever vessels they could crowd onto out of Vladivostok.
 If any of them had left with anything valuable, they had usually been robbed of it before they got to China.

 However, there was already a very substantial Russian community already there.
 The Tsarist government had built railways throughout northern China, and the city of Harbin was essentially a Russian city.